MarvinJWendt/testza/README.md

 <h1 align="center">testza 🍕</h1>
-<p align="center">Testza is like pizza for Go - you could life without it, but why should you?</p>
+<p align="center">Testza is like pizza for Go - you could live without it, but why should you?</p>

 <p align="center">